 Leading a 950-acre Health City masterplan in coordination with national and international consultants.
 Responsibilities span RFP preparation, stakeholder facilitation, feasibility reviews, and concurrent management of villa, apartment, and resort projects.

-Led BIM coordination for a 200-key Villas, Hotel & Co-Living project.
+Led BIM coordination for The Landing — a 252-key Hotel & Co-Living project near Hyderabad International Airport.
 Managed design development for a 34-acre Residential High-Rise Mixed-Use project and prepared feasibility studies for a 230-acre Township Masterplan encompassing senior living, villas, schools, and community amenities.

 Reviewed contractor submittals, developed project specifications and construction procedures, maintained code compliance, and coordinated design quality with consultants and on-site teams.